ANUPAMCHAUDHARY1117/ClientPanel-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+Client Panel use Firebase to store the client details.
+So, first create a firebase app and add the firebase configuration in src/app/app.module.ts

+Run npm install from the terminal to install node modules.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.